uyuni-project/uyuni/docs/software-components.md

 * ```securerandom```: UUIDs and other random generation
 * ```socket```, ```stringio```, ```tempfile```, ```tmpdir```: file manipulation

-## Various
+### Various

 * ```english```: English language processing
 * ```jwt```: JSON Web Token (JWT) standard

-## Operating system images
+## Test machines

-The images are built by kiwi, and stored [here](http://download.suse.de/ibs/Devel:/Galaxy:/Terraform:/Images/).
-Then sumaform deploys them.
+Operating system images are built by kiwi, and stored [here](http://download.suse.de/ibs/Devel:/Galaxy:/Terraform:/Images/).
+Then sumaform uses them.

+sumaform starts tests machines with terraform, then provisions them with salt.

+sumaform can work with clouds, but most of the time we use it with libvirt/KVM/QEMU virtual machines.
+To do that, we rely on a libvirt extension to terraform we developed inhouse.

+The testsuite runs on a special machine called the control node.